 The research, conducted in 2021 amid changing school, work and childcare situations, found stress on parents also had consequences for children, as parental burnout was associated with punitive behavior towards their kids – including screaming, criticizing and even physical harm – and increased acting out by their children.

 “We usually associate burnout with jobs and things like that.
 But it can feel shameful to think that you can get burned out in your role as a parent, which makes it harder to recognize and address,” said Kate Gawlik, a working mom and associate professor of clinical nursing at Ohio State.
 “Parents need to understand that they’re not alone, and that it’s OK to need help sometimes or to say ‘no’ to activities or commitments that are going to overload you.”

 Experts also recommend learning simple cognitive-behavioral skills like mindfulness and deep breathing.
 Even taking a few minutes to breathe or focus on something that brings you joy can go a long way toward reducing stress and preventing burnout.
 It’s also important to find someone in your life you can share your feelings with and who can take over for a little while when you need to step away.

 Gawlik and Melnyk have developed a self-assessment tool to help parents recognize when they’re becoming overwhelmed and are at risk for burnout.
-To access the assessment and resources to help prevent burnout, go to XX.wexmed.com.
+Click here to access the assessment and resources to help prevent burnout.